Current Legilative Initiatives

 We need to return the power over healthcare to patients.
 Imagine what price transparency and patient choice would do to the healthcare market.
 Consider Lasik Eye Surgery – a medical procedure which is not typically covered by insurance.
 This procedure used to cost thousands of dollars.
 Since insurance companies were not involved, Doctors and Clinics were forced to compete for your business.
 They improved technology, lowered costs and advertised to attract patients.
 Now, Lasik Eye Surgery is advertised as costing only $249.
 This drastic reduction in cost could be applied to all medical services and pharmaceuticals if we allow free markets driven by price transparency and strong consumer choice.

 In 2019 I introduced the Patient Right to Shop Act.
-This will bring free market reforms to healthcare by bringing full price transparency and allowing people to shop for care based on price and transparency, instead of where insurance companies dictate you go.
+This will bring free market reforms to healthcare by bringing full price transparency and allowing people to shop for care based on price and transparency in or out of network, instead of where insurance companies dictate you go.
+When patients choose care that is less than the average price in their area, half the savings go into the patient's HSA account and half the savings go into an account that helps lower the cost of insurance for everyone.
+Similar legislation has already helped lower the cost of healthcare in four other states.
+Already, 22 legislators have signed on to my Patient Right to Shop Act as co-authors!

 Taxes & Spending